HathorNetwork/rfcs/text/0000-p2p-sync.md

 #### Download coordinator

 During the sync stage, when we are downloading unsynced transactions, we might request the same data for more than one connected peer, what ends up flooding the network with repeated and unecessary messages.
-To solve this problem we've created a download coordinator, which is responsible to receive the requests and avoid sending a duplicate message.
+To solve this problem we've created a download coordinator, which is responsible to receive the requests and avoid sending duplicate messages.

-When the coordinator receives a new request, it checkes wether this transaction was already requested and, in case it was, it saves the connection that requested it to return the data after the download is concluded.
+When the coordinator receives a new request, it has three possible scenarios:

+1. If the peer already has this transaction, it just returns it;
+2. If it's the first request to download this transaction, it saves the connection requesting it and start the download;
+3. If it was already requested from another connection but it's still waiting for the download to finish.
+Then it saves the connection doing the request and, when the transaction is successfully downloaded, it is returned to all pending connections that have requested it.

-A downloaded transaction must be propagated to the network only after all its parents, however a request for a parent data might arrive later and we need to wait for it.
+A downloaded transaction must be propagated to the network only after all its parents have already been.
+However, the requests might be replied out-of-order because they may be sent to different peers.
 To handle this situation, the downloader has two deques to control the order and a sliding window to control the download flow.
+It also speeds up the download because multiple transactions may be requested simultaneously.

 The first deque holds the transactions that still need to be downloaded (`waiting_deque`) and the second one the transactions that are being downloaded (`downloading_deque`).
 The sliding window size is the maximum simultaneous downloads allowed.
 This proccess is similar to the one used for the [TCP Protocol][2]